 Here to Help

-Dr. Brittany Peterson, Director of E-Learning in the Scripps College of Communication, can assist you with the application process.
-You can reach out to Brittany any time with questions.
+Laura Costa dos Santos, program advisor in the Scripps College of Communication, can assist you with the application process.
+You can reach out to Laura any time with questions.
 We look forward to hearing from you!